JWelch775/tech-blog/README.md

 ## Description
 * A blog that you can create a user login for and make posts and comment on other users posts
 ## Installation
-* simply clone this repository then in the root directory of the project using commandline type the command 'node index' and follow the prompts
+* clone this repository.
+Then in the root of the project use mysql to create a database. after your database is created seed it by using npm run seed and then npm run to get the server going.
 ## Technologies Used
 * JavaScript, Express, MySQL, Handlebars, Sequelize, dotenv, and bcrypt.
 ## Credits